 A modeling emissions inventory may consist of the emission points of the sources to be permitted, as well as other applicable onsite and offsite sources.
 An organized emissions inventory provides a crucial link between the emissions used to determine source applicability and the emissions used directly in the modeling analysis.
-Permittees are required to calculate emissions for proposed projects and compare these values to trigger thresholds for PSD applicability, Maximum Achievable Control Technology (MACT) applicability, etc. Typically, these emissions calculations are presented as annual emissions with units of ton/yr.
-On the other hand, modeling analyses typically utilize emission rates with units of lb/hr or g/sec.
+The Permittee is required to calculate emissions for proposed projects and compare these values to trigger thresholds for PSD applicability, Maximum Achievable Control Technology (MACT) applicability, etc. Typically, these emissions calculations are presented as annual emissions with units of ton/yr.
+However, modeling analyses require emission rates with units of lb/hr or g/sec.